3s1d/snes-skt3/README.md

 SNES Emulator for the Skytraxx 3.0

 # Requirements
-Skytraxx 3.0 with v3.0.11 or later installed
+- Skytraxx 3.0 with v3.0.11 or later installed.
+- Joypad or keyboard

 # Usage
 Create the folder 'app' on the sd-card and place the 'snes' binary (from Release folder) into it.
 Create an folder 'app/snes.data' and place ROM cartridge into it.